 Pros and Cons of Concealed Carry

 It is looking better for concealed carry with all 50 concealed carry states.
-But, there are concealed carry laws in place varying from state to state with some state making it difficult to get a concealed carry permit.
+But, there are concealed carry laws in place varying from state to state with some states making it difficult to get a concealed carry permit.

-Having the element of surprise and the debate on gun control and concealed carry laws are only some of them.
+The element of surprise and the debate on gun control and concealed carry laws are only some of them.

 - Tactical advantage